marionzualo/guides/README.md

 ## Contributing
 These are the guidelines I like to keep in mind when developing software.
 I am more than welcome to receive suggestions on how to make these thoughts accessible to the community at large, or discuss them in case you have questions.
 Yet I don’t plan to turn this into the "community guidelines" so, I don’t plan to make any changes to which I don’t agree to.

-You are more than welcome to fork this and whatever you want with the content.
+You are more than welcome to fork this and do whatever you want with the content.
 Everything I learned, I learned it from somebody else.
 I am more than happy to pay it forward.

 ## License
 MIT (c) Mário Nzualo.
 See [LICENSE](https://github.com/marionzualo/guides/blob/master/LICENSE) for details.